g1eng/tiny_prng/tiny_prng/README.md

 * Link the crate and build the code with `wasm32-wasip2` target (and run it with wasmtime and so on.)
 * Call WASM functions from JavaScript code

-For web developers who need to generate many pseudo random numbers, we also provide the npm package `tiny-prng`.
+For web developers who need to generate many pseudo random numbers, we also provide the npm package `tiny-prng-wasm`.
 Install it as follows:

 ```shell